Back to Health News & Stories

 • Whole grains

-• Varied fruits and vegetables
+• Fruits and vegetables

 • Legumes such as beans, peas, and lentils

-• Yogurt or low-fat dairy
+• Low-fat, no sugar added yogurt or low-fat dairy

 • At least 6-8 glasses of water a day

-But, be mindful of what you’re eating, choose the foods you most want, and eat them slowly—enjoying every bite.
+Be mindful of what you’re eating, choose the foods you most want, and eat them slowly—enjoying every bite.

-Will extra workouts burn the excess calories?
+Will extra workouts burn excess calories?

 Are you trying to eat healthier and need help?

-A Virtua Health registered dietitian can help you develop a healthy, well-balanced eating plan, or work with you on sports nutrition, weight loss, or diabetes or heart disease management.
+A Virtua Health registered dietitian can help you develop a healthy, well-balanced eating plan, or work with you on sports nutrition, weight loss, diabetes, GI conditions, or heart disease management.
+Find a Virtua Nutrition location near you and schedule an appointment online today.